Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Introduction

-As an auxiliary quantity to derive lower bounds on the necessary (information-theoretic) channel capacity for generating an AMS state process, we introduce a new concept of stabilization entropy inspired by both invariance entropy and measure-theoretic entropy of dynamical systems, in particular by a characterization of the latter due to Katok \cite{Kat} and a generalization thereof developed in Ren et al.~\cite{Re2}.
+As an auxiliary quantity to derive lower bounds on the necessary channel capacity for generating an AMS state process, we introduce a new concept of stabilization entropy inspired by both invariance entropy and measure-theoretic entropy of dynamical systems, in particular by a characterization of the latter due to Katok \cite{Kat} and a generalization thereof developed in Ren et al.~\cite{Re2}.
 Roughly speaking, stabilization entropy looks at the exponential growth rate of the number of length-$n$ control sequences necessary to keep the state inside some set for a certain fraction of the number $n$ of times with a certain positive probability.
 The corresponding set, the frequency of times and the probability are parameters that can be adjusted, and the relation to channel capacity can only be established for certain choices of these parameters.

 Stochastic stabilization of nonlinear systems driven by noise (especially unbounded noise) over communication channels has been studied in few publications, notably in \cite{yuksel2016stability}.
 With our method we are able to refine the bounds presented in \cite{yuksel2016stability}.
-The approach developed in our paper, unlike the differential-entropic methods in \cite{yuksel2016stability} and other publications, allows for \begin{itemize} \item[(i)] refined stochastic stability results applicable to a more general class of system models (Theorems \ref{thm_volexp} and \ref{thm_ibs}). and more refined stability criteria such as the AMS property in combination with moment conditions (see Corollary \ref{cor_momentcond}), \item[(ii)] a more concise and direct derivation, building on volume growth arguments, applicable to a plethora of criteria, \item[(iii)] more refined bounds for a large class of systems through trading-off volume growth rates with the measures of sets under an invariant probability measure (see Theorem \ref{thm_volexp}), \item[(iv)] the unification of the theory developed for deterministic systems controlled over noise-free communication channels with their stochastic counterparts, involving both stochastic nonlinear dynamical systems and noisy communication channels (see Theorem \ref{thm_noisychannel}). \end{itemize}
+The approach developed in our paper, unlike the differential-entropic methods in \cite{yuksel2016stability} and other publications, allows for \begin{itemize} \item[(i)] refined stochastic stability results applicable to a more general class of system models (Theorems \ref{thm_volexp} and \ref{thm_ibs}). and more refined stability criteria such as the AMS property in combination with moment conditions (see Corollary \ref{cor_momentcond}), \item[(ii)] a more concise and direct derivation, building on volume growth arguments, applicable to a plethora of criteria, \item[(iii)] more refined bounds for a large class of systems through trading-off growth rates with the measures of sets under the coordinate projection of a stationary measure (see Theorem \ref{thm_volexp}), \item[(iv)] the unification of the theory developed for deterministic systems controlled over noise-free communication channels with their stochastic counterparts, involving both stochastic nonlinear dynamical systems and noisy communication channels (see Theorem \ref{thm_noisychannel}). \end{itemize}